stelcodes/nuzzle/README.md

    │ EDN file  │     │     │           │      │        │ to html and  │
    │           │           │           │               │   exported   │
    └───────────┘  Nuzzle   └───────────┘render-webpage │              │
-              transformations              function    └──────────────┘
+                 additions                 function    └──────────────┘
 ```

-A key part of this process is the first arrow: Nuzzle's transformations.
-Nuzzle refers to this as **realizing** your site data.
-The realized site data is a vector of maps just like the original, but with extra webpage maps and extra keys in the webpage maps from your EDN file.
+A key part of this process is the first arrow: Nuzzle's additions.
+Nuzzle doesn't modify any data in you put into your site data, but it does add to it.
+Nuzzle calls this **realizing** your site data.
+The realized site data looks just like the original, but with extra webpage maps and extra keys in the existing ones.

 ### Webpage Map Additions
 Nuzzle adds these keys to every webpage map: